-Under Section 162(m) of the Internal Revenue Code, we may generally only deduct up to \$1,000,000 of the compensation paid to a named executive officer, unless the compensation is performance-based and has been paid pursuant to a plan approved by shareholders.
-The performance incentive plan was approved by shareholders at our annual meeting in 2010 (with changes to the performance criteria approved by our shareholders in 2015) and the addition of performance stock awards to our 2008 plan was approved by shareholders at our annual meeting in 2012.
-The 2016 plan which was approved by our shareholders in 2016 also provides for the grant of performance stock awards.
+Under Section 162(m) of the Internal Revenue Code, we may generally only deduct up to \$1,000,000 of the compensation paid to a named executive officers, unless the compensation is performance-based, has been paid pursuant to a plan approved by shareholders and is payable pursuant to a written agreement in effect on November 2, 2017, which is not subsequently materially modified.
+Our shareholders approved the performance incentive plan at our annual meeting in 2010 (with changes to the performance criteria approved by our shareholders in 2015).
+Our shareholders approved the addition of performance stock awards to our 2008 plan at our annual meeting in 2012.
+Our shareholders approved the 2016 plan, which also provides for the grant of performance stock awards.
+Thus performance-based awards that are deductible in the company's current fiscal year and performance-based awards outstanding on November 2, 2017 or awarded pursuant to our short-term incentive program in 2017 may be exempt from the deduction limit if applicable requirements are met.

-We generally intend the objective bonuses paid to our executive officers under the short-term cash incentive plan and the performance stock awards to qualify as performance-based within the meaning of Section 162(m).
+We have generally intended the objective bonuses paid to our executive officers under the short-term cash incentive plan and the performance stock awards to qualify as performance-based within the meaning of Section 162(m).
 The portion of objective bonuses paid to each of the executive officers that were based on the satisfaction of other objective criteria do not qualify as performance-based compensation within the meaning of Section 162(m).
-We do not believe that any of the objective bonuses awarded to our executive officers in 2016 contained any objective criteria that did not qualify as performance-based within the meaning of Section 162(m).
-From time to time, the compensation committee may approve compensation of an executive officer that is not deductible under Section 162(m).
+We do not believe that any of the objective bonuses awarded to our executive officers in 2017 other than a portion of bonuses awarded to ASUS executives, contained any objective criteria that did not qualify as performance-based within the meaning of Section 162(m).